 There are six months in everyone’s life when it’s healthy to be a psychopath.

-This is one of the inferences that can be drawn, given validation of this hypothesized model of the fundamental mechanism of motivation.
+This is one of the inferences that can be drawn, given validation of this hypothesized model of the cognitive neurological mechanism of motivation.
 We were, according to this hypothesis, all born as psychopaths and remained so for the first six months of life.
 After that, we, 99% of us, have moved on.
 Before we are one year old, having been shown a measure of kindness and compassion, we have begun to imitate the example of our parents and we have begun to move away from the utter selfishness which every infant enjoys as a matter of entitlement.

-This paper proposes an avenue of research addressing the abnormal urgency vector that is characteristic of both the infant personality and the psychopathic personality.
+This paper proposes an avenue of research addressing the abnormal urgency vector conflict that is characteristic of both the infant personality and the psychopathic personality.

 My mum’s two sisters, Edie and Peggy, both died in their late teens.
 The family had gone down the coast for a holiday and, as it turned out, they were staying in a guest house in which the owner’s husband had just recently died with tuberculosis, a disease with a very poor prognosis at that time.
 The two girls were sleeping in a bed which, only a couple of weeks previously, had been occupied by a man who was dying with TB.
 It probably helped finish off my grandfather too – he died of a heart attack not long after so, within quite a short period, my grandmother lost her two eldest daughters and her husband, and I don’t imagine that the person responsible had any idea that she’d done anything she perhaps shouldn’t have.
 Choices.